learn-co-curriculum/phase-1-html-forms-lab/README.md

 In this lab, we will practice what we've learned about HTML forms by creating a contact form similar to those we see on business websites.

-## Objectives

-1. Apply what we know of HTML forms to build a functional contact form

 ## Reinforcing Our Understanding of HTML Forms